 Note: These reimbursement requirements don’t count for expenses such as commuting to and from work.

-Should that be the case, you are required by federal law to reimburse them for those expenses that would cause their net pay to dip below minimum wage.
-Using a robust mileage and expense tracker in this type of scenario is paramount, which is why we designed TripLog from the ground up to be the last app your company will need to avoid legal penalties or lawsuits associated with mileage and expense reimbursement.
+Thus, using a robust mileage and expense tracker in this type of scenario is paramount.
+That’s why we designed TripLog from the ground up to be the last app your company will need when reimbursing mileage.

 You Could Avoid Reimbursing… But You Probably Shouldn’t.